JTYKolesar/azure-freesubs-signup/README.md

 <h3>&#9312; Create a FREE* Azure Account</h3>

 Go to [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/)
-- Select "Start Free"
+- Click "Start Free".
 - Follow the prompt to create an account.
-  - You WILL need to put in your credit card information to receive the free $200 of Azure credits!
+  - You WILL need to put in your credit card information to receive the free $200 worth of Azure credits!
     <div> It will not charge you, <b>but only for 30 days!</b>
-- Once completed, click on <a href="https://azure.microsoft.com/en-us/free/">Go to the Azure Portal</a> to be redirected to the Azure Dashboard.
+- Once completed, click on <a href="https://portal.azure.com/">Go to the Azure Portal (portal.azure.com)</a>.

 <img src="https://i.imgur.com/FklBT6F.jpg" height="64%" width="64%" alt="Azure Free Account"/>
 <hr>